I'm Kersten, NASM and ISSA Certified personal trainer and an overtraining recovery coach and soon-to-be certified macro

 Figuring Out Female Hormones

 During all this time though, I suffered from lack of periods, known as hypothalamic amenorrhea.
 While I loved to move a lot, at one point my exercise became too stressful for my body.
 My goal had shifted from becoming a better runner to lose more and more weight.
 As a result of over exercising and under eating, I lost my period for many years.

 My unhealthy relationship with food and fitness started about 10 years ago when I started running excessively.
 There were a lot of ups and downs, but seven years after this mess started, I was able to really fix my relationship with exercise and food and get rid of binge eating.
-However, the overtraining that I had done years ago was still affecting me.
+However, the overtraining that I had done years ago was still affecting me and my hormonal balance.

 To restore my period and to recover from overtraining, I had to change my lifestyle completely.
 As scary as it was, I did — I had to stop working out for a while and gain a lot of weight to get healthy again.
 As a result, I didn't get back only my cycle, but also my sleep, clear thinking, good mood, energy, sex drive and more.

 DISCLAIMER: I am not a licensed medical professional.
 All views expressed on this website are based on my own personal research and experiences.
 Please consult your doctor with any medical issues before beginning a training program.